 Robinson’s experience is no fluke.

 Overall, girls receive less encouragement from family members and teachers to be physically active and participate in sports.
-As a result, girls ages 8 to 12 are 19 percent less active than boys, according to a 2016 study.
+As a result, girls ages 8 to 12 are than boys, according to a 2016 study.

 Researchers also found that girls take almost 2,000 fewer steps a day on average than their male counterparts, and this disparity does have health consequences.